pablomoretti/jcors-loader/README.md

 - No loading indicators, the page looks done and whenever the script arrives.
 - JSLint validation.

-\* The script works fine in IE 6/7 and Opera, but blocks onload and sources not load in parallel
+\* The script works fine in IE 6/7 but blocks onload and sources not load in parallel.

 [http://jcors-loader.herokuapp.com/test/](http://jcors-loader.herokuapp.com/test/index.html)